Be Mindful of Sharing Personal Information on Facebook

 A. Audience Selector: Utilize the audience selector tool to choose who can see your posts.
 Options include public, friends, custom lists, or only specific individuals.
 Select the appropriate audience based on the sensitivity of the information shared.

 B. Timeline and Tagging: Manage who can post on your timeline and review tags before they appear.
-Set restrictions to ensure only trusted individuals can tag you in posts or photos.
+Set restrictions to ensure that only trusted individuals can tag you in posts or photos.

 C. App Permissions: Monitor and manage the permissions granted to third-party apps connected to your Facebook account.
 Revoke access for any unnecessary or suspicious applications.